 Ronald Gross is the second vice president for New York State United Teachers.
-Elected to the position in 2020, Gross oversees program services for the union, which address a wide range of issues including health and safety concerns and the unique needs of small and rural locals.
-Member constituencies serviced through his office include School-Related Professionals, health care professionals, new members and retiree members.
+Elected to the position in 2020, Gross oversees program services for the union, which addresses a wide range of issues including health and safety concerns and the unique needs of small and rural locals.
+Member constituencies serviced through his office include School-Related Professionals, health care professionals and retiree members.

 Gross was born and raised in Mastic Beach, a small suburban town in Suffolk County.
 After graduating from SUNY Cortland, he returned to his alma mater, William Floyd High School, where he taught social studies for more than 30 years.

 During his tenure at William Floyd, Gross served his local in multiple leadership roles and eventually served as president of the William Floyd United Teachers for more than 11 years.
 While president of WFUT, he also served as a delegate to all NYSUT, American Federation of Teachers and New York State Teachers’ Retirement System conventions.
 In 2017, Gross was elected as one of the four teacher-members of the state TRS Board.
 During his four years as a trustee, Gross conducted numerous pension and retirement workshops, served as chairman of the disability review committee and was an active member of the National Council on Teacher Retirement.